 - Expect the unexpected and roll with the punches – delayed crossing; Gendarme inspection; chains on; chains off; park up full; and our favourite – nothing is working

 - Check ahead for weather – it just makes it easier when you arrive if you know what you’re heading into

 - Stop at Decathlon and buy everything you already realised you forgot

 Return Journey Tips:

 - It doesn’t matter if you’re away for a day or five months, the state of the roads in the UK when you get back will INFURIATE you – prepare for rage

 - Plan ahead for getting your pets wormed – some vets will prescribe and let you take them to a European vet for administration on the return leg which can reduce the cost.
-However all the vets we have here on the website are rated by Winterised members – remember you can’t often book appointments in Europe so leave a bit of time for the faffing
+Remember you can’t often book appointments in Europe so leave a bit of time for the faffing

 - Aim not to park up anywhere near port if you can help it.
 The reality is that it’s unsettling – desperate people are trying all sorts of ways of getting across to the UK and if you end up involved, it’s not a relaxing way to end your trip